 - Reinforce positive social behavior, such as sharing toys, or helping a friend.

-I wanted to move beyond reaction mode – stopping the biting before it started.
+I wanted to move beyond reaction mode and stop the biting before it started.
 Once I knew what prompted the biting, I could step in to ease the tension or redirect an activity before it ended in a bite.
 Young children are sponges for learning, yet they have not developed strong problem-solving and social skills.
 These are important lessons for us to start early on with all children, but especially for those experiencing challenging behaviors.

 I set up a Biting Log (checklist of questions) to use when assessing a biting situation: